Updated December 2020

 The Royal Society for the Prevention of Accidents (RoSPA) doesn’t call for compulsory cycle helmet laws.
 However it strongly recommends cyclists wear a cycle helmet.
 Helmets might not prevent crashes or guarantee survival.
 However, they are an important secondary safety feature.
 They can reduce the risk of a serious brain or head injury in an accident.
 Read more here

 Figures compiled by RoSPA show head injuries are very common injuries to cyclists.
-Data from hospitals show 40% of cyclists and 45% of child cyclists suffer head injuries.
+Data from hospitals show 40% of cyclists and 45% of child cyclists attend hospital due to head injuries.
 Three quarters of cyclist fatalities have major head injuries.

-Meanwhile, a Cochrane review suggested helmets reduced the risk of injury to the head and the brain by a substantial 65%-88%; and the upper and mid-face by 65%.
+Meanwhile, a Cochrane review in 1999 suggested helmets reduced the risk of injury to the head and the brain by a substantial 65%-88%; and the upper and mid-face by 65%.

 The safety benefits seem to be more pronounced for children.
 Tests on children’s bicycle helmets show helmets offer up to 87% reduction in the acceleration experienced by the skull during an impact.
 They can also help the skull resist forces up to 470 pounds in a crush accident.